Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 ![Feature gate 0](/img/feature-flagging/feature-flag-qs-0.png)

-Give the flag a descriptive human readable name and create variations for each version of the checkout page.
+Give the flag a descriptive human readable name and create variations for each version of the feature.
 In this example we only have two states: enabled and disabled.
 If your flag is more involved, you can change the flag type to be string, numeric, or JSON-valued.
 Read more about flag types [here](/feature-flagging/concepts/flag-variations).

 ![Feature gate 1](/img/feature-flagging/feature-flag-qs-1.png)